test-kitchen/kitchen-pester/README.md

     ErrorAction: "Stop",
   }
   ```
   Specify parameters for installing Pester before running the tests.
-The hash will be splatted to the `Install-Module -Name Pester` command.
+The map will be splatted to the `Install-Module -Name Pester` command.
   You can use this to install from a private gallery for instance.

-* `downloads` - hash, default is  `["./PesterTestResults.xml"] => "./testresults"`

 * `sudo` - bool, default is `true`. (non-windows only)
 execute all PowerShell calls as sudo.
 This is useful in some cases, such as when `pwsh` is installed via `snap` and is only available via `sudo` unless you customise the system's configuration.